ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 #### _history_

-This is String with one or more lines, each of which has the [ISO 8601:2004](http://en.wikipedia.org/wiki/ISO_8601) Extended Date/Time Format (EDTF) and the name and command line parameters of the program used to create or change the data and/or other information about the change.
+This is a String with one or more lines, each of which has the [ISO 8601:2004](http://en.wikipedia.org/wiki/ISO_8601) Extended Date/Time Format (EDTF) and the name and command line parameters of the program used to create or change the data and/or other information about the change.

 Example:
 : "2014-07-21T00:00:00Z: /bin/writeIoosNc.py"